The cross-over from Townes solitons to droplets in a 2D Bose mixture: Conclusions and perspectives

 We have presented in this paper a mean-field study of the crossover from a solitonic to a droplet-like behavior in a 2D immiscible Bose mixture.
 We have determined both the steady-state of the system and its dynamics resulting from a small deviation from equilibrium.
 We have also proposed simple models that have allowed us to interpret the results obtained in the different limiting regimes.

-Regarding the weak-depletion regime, we have shown in Eqs.\,\eqref{eq:rosanov_time}, \eqref{eq:breathing_rosanov} that the interaction mediated by the bath, which is described by a Yukawa-type potential, leads to a breaking of the scale invariance of the Townes soliton when its finite range is taken into account.
+Regarding the weak-depletion regime, we have shown in Eqs.\,\eqref{eq:rosanov_time} and \eqref{eq:breathing_rosanov} that the interaction mediated by the bath leads to a breaking of the scale invariance of the Townes soliton when its finite range is taken into account.
 The experimental observation of this emergent length scale should provide a way to discriminate between the scenario studied here and beyond-mean-field effects, i.e. quantum fluctuations, that also provide a mechanism for the stabilization of the minority component wave packet.

 The study of the excitation spectrum of the system has revealed the existence of an interval for atom number ($1.45 \lesssim N / N_T \lesssim 3.5$) over which no localized mode exists.
 This opens the possibility to study the intriguing phenomenon of self-evaporation, in a low-density regime for which other decay mechanisms may be minimized.